kcc-community/kcc-grants/README.md

 ## 📝Application process
 1. Fork this repository.

-2. In the new fork, create a copy of the application template (applications/application-template.md).
+2. In the new fork, create a copy of the application template (kcc-grants/Open Grant Proposa Content Template.md).
 If you're using the GitHub web interface, you need to create a new file and copy the contents of the template to it.
 Please DO NOT modify the template file.

 3. Rename the new file as project_name.md.